qianfan1996/WSA-BERT/README.md

 ```
 $ CUDA_VISIBLE_DEVICES=0 python main.py --model WA-BERT --dataset mosi
 ```
-you can also change command line arguments to train different models on different datasets run the code with:
+in the command line.
+In addition, you can also change command line arguments to train different models on different datasets run the code with:
 ```
 $ CUDA_VISIBLE_DEVICES=0 python bert_classifier.py --dataset mosi
 ```
 This will only use text to classify sentiment
+# Acknowledge
+We acknowledge [this great repository](https:https://github.com/WasifurRahman/BERT_multimodal_transformer) for reference